-request For information (RFI) Question / Inquiry Program Response 1.
-Please provide a thorough description of your program.
-Please describe the new services or features of your program that were implemented after you last submitted a DASG RFI.
-Explain how your program is unique.
-Are there any programs on campus that are similar or is there any duplication of services?
 Our goal is to close the gaps in academic achievement and transfer among Asian American and Pacific Islander (AAPI) students at De Anza by focusing on Asian and Pacific Islander subgroups (especially Pacific Islander, Filipinx and Southeast Asian students) that are historically underrepresented in higher education.
 Our goal is to dismantle the "model minority myth" and gather disaggregated data to aid our disproportionately impacted AAPI students.
 This program is a learning community that is a part of the SSRS department.
 In this cohort-based program, students stay together through EWRT, ASAM and COUN/CLP courses in an academic year.
 Along with these courses, the components of the IMPACT AAPI program consists of initiatives to maximize positive academic achievement and cultural thriving among Asian American and Pacific Islander students.
 We include counseling, dedicated instructors, academic and career exploration, regular meetings, peer mentoring, community building and guidance until transfer.
 Additionally, the program hosts cultural and academic events throughout the academic year.

-For the first time, IMPACT AAPI has been able to hire peer mentors and tutors for the program.
-This has been a monumental change for the program and we have been able to integrate them into our classrooms, and provide tutoring services and peer mentorship.
+For the second time, IMPACT AAPI has been able to hire peer mentors and tutors for the program.
+This has been a monumental shift for the program's growth and we have been able to integrate our peers into our classrooms and provide English tutoring services and peer mentorship.
+Participation in our community has increased 20% from last year and due to our peers providing once a month workshops/events that are fostering/strengthening community, helping students transfer, connecting our students to on-campus/off-campus resources and helping students overcome personal/emotional challenges.
 Also, it has allowed us to foster leadership within our peers and create the foundation for an alumni network.
-We are the only AAPI serving cohort learning community on campus.
+We are requesting an additional tutor since the tutoring needs for our students have increased this year with more in-person classes.